Creating a list of processing activities

 Final thoughts: What should you do next regarding Article 30 GDPR?

 If you are based in Europe, expanding into Europe, acquiring a business in Europe or merging with a business in Europe and you want to move from creating and maintaining your DPA from Excel or other templates to an integrated, data protection compliant management system, 2B Advice can support you.
 Our robust 2B Advice PrIME software was developed in Germany, at the heart of data protection culture.
-2B Advice PrIME has been designed to meet the strictest requirements of the GDPR and European supervisory authorities.
+2B Advice PrIME has been designed to meet the most stringent requirements of the GDPR and the European supervisory authorities.

 Arrange a consultation today.